United States v. Throckmorton: Early 20th century

 Criticism of Throckmorton dates to the early 20th century.
 In 1909 the Harvard Law Review carried the unsigned commentary that Judge Clark quoted from extensively in Publicker.
 The writer addressed the case's underpinnings in its goal of making sure that litigation eventually came to an end.
 He argued that the distinction between intrinsic and extrinsic fraud mattered less than the fact of a litigant being cheated of a fair trial, and that any litigant alleging fraud had to come to court ready to prove it.
 "With these safeguards against undue litigation the lesser evil is to follow the equity of the matter."
-But in a 1916 survey of courts throughout the U.S., Britain and Canada regarding fraud-based attacks on judgements in the University of Pennsylvania Law Review, Graham Woodward called Throckmorton "particularly well considered and worthy of the most careful thought".
+But in a 1916 survey of courts throughout the U.S., Britain and Canada regarding fraud-based attacks on judgments in the University of Pennsylvania Law Review, Graham Woodward called Throckmorton "particularly well considered and worthy of the most careful thought".

 Judge Clark also cited a 1921 commentary in the Columbia Law Review that was among the first to note the conflict between Throckmorton and Marshall: "The Supreme Court of the United States, to show its utter impartiality, has ruled both ways, and left the spectacle of two cases, one of which holds that false evidence is ground for reversal, the other that it is not, both of which have been followed, and neither of which has been overruled."
 The writer advocated for a firmer rule grounded in the interest of deterring overlong litigation.
 "Should an indefinite amount of litigation be permitted for the sake of securing questionable advantages to a very small number of litigants?"
 But as long as this debate remained unsettled, "the only possible answer in spite of repeated assertions that the federal rule is clear, is that there is no federal rule at all.
 And there will be none until one or the other of the conflicting decisions is overruled."

 Later 20th century

-In the mid-20th century, Hazel-Atlas and the 1946 amendments to Rule 60(b), under which the intrinsic/extrinsic distinction does not apply to judgements within a certain time frame (six months at that time, a year now), drew fresh commentary.
+In the mid-20th century, Hazel-Atlas and the 1946 amendments to Rule 60(b), under which the intrinsic/extrinsic distinction does not apply to judgments within a certain time frame (six months at that time, a year now), drew fresh commentary.
 "The present weight of Throckmorton would perhaps not be as great", a 1951 Vanderbilt Law Review article observed, "if the courts were to consider the procedural differences existing at that time."
-The writer, Harold Dedman, noted that the equitable relief that was the only remedy available in the late 1870s has since largely been supplanted by legislation specifying more clearly the situations in which new trials may be granted.
+The writer, Harold C. Dedman, noted that the equitable relief that was the only remedy available in the late 1870s has since largely been supplanted by legislation specifying more clearly the situations in which new trials may be granted.